ishmilan2/ishmilan.github.io/_posts/16-08-20-microservices-example-with-docker-go-and-mongodb.md

 ## Restore database information

-You can start using an empty database for all microservices, but if you want you can restore a preconfigured data following this steps:
+You can start using an empty database for all microservices, but if you want you can restore a configured data following this steps:

 **_Access to mongodb container typing:_**